UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 ### Assumption of the model
 Part of the table were a replicate of the paper(cite) with slight modifications.
+- These are parameter under the normal state, the parameter change with respect to temperature change will be specify in the below section.
 ---
 |Reaction Name | Reaction | Parameter | Default value | Assumption
 |---|---|---|---|---|